SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

 This library requires at least Delphi 10 Seattle.
-It is developed for Delphi 10.2 Tokio.
+The sample projects are developed with Delphi 10.2 Tokio.